 The top alternatives that are available in the market to Dashlane are listed down below:

 - Zoho Vault

 The most popular Dashlane replacement is LastPass, which offers many of the same features.
-However, one of the best things about LastPass is completely free.
+However, one of the best things about LastPass is that it is completely free.
 In contrast to Dashlane, LastPass’ free edition provides unlimited passwords, multi-factor authentication, audit reports, and device synchronization.

-For LastPass free plan users, the main restriction is that they can only add one person to their shared folder.
+The main restriction for LastPass free plan users is that they can only add one person to their shared folder.
 LastPass falls behind in the Dashlane Premium plan, including more extensive audit reports, easier sharing, and all-important VPN access.

 NordPass is a basic yet powerful security tool that’s ideal for newcomers.
 Compared to Dashlane, Nord Pass’s free version allows you to store many more passwords.

 On the other hand, Dashlane limits you to 50 passwords.
 While NordPass allows for six simultaneous connections, Dashlane’s Premium package allows unlimited devices.

 Aside from that, the services are comparable.
 For example, secure notes, a data breach scanner, a password generator, and two-factor authentication are all included.